 - Automatic suspicious pattern detection for admin review

-- On-chain auditability of all holdings and transactions
+- On-chain auditability of all holdings, signer approvals, and transactions

 - Separation between series assets and platform funds